Florida Rear-End Collision Law and When to File a Claim

 When to File a Florida Rear-End Accident Claim

 If you want to file a claim with your own insurer, you must check your specific policy to see how much time you have.
 Generally, you should file your claim as soon as you can after the accident.

 If you qualify to file a third-party claim against the other party’s insurance carrier, you should file it as soon as it becomes apparent that you qualify to do so under Florida’s no-fault rules.

 The Statute of Limitations Deadline for Filing a Lawsuit

 In Florida, the deadline for filing a personal injury lawsuit is four years after the date of the accident, unless one of Florida’s limited exceptions applies.

-If someone died in the accident and you qualify to file a wrongful death lawsuit, the application deadline is two years from the victim’s date of death, unless an exception applies.
+If someone died in a rear-end accident and you qualify to file a wrongful death lawsuit, the application deadline is two years from the victim’s date of death, unless an exception applies.

 Keep in mind that filing a lawsuit in the midst of negotiations, even if you don’t want to go to trial, can get you access to Florida’s discovery process, which could help you gain access to evidence that you might not otherwise have access to.

-Wendy Doyle-Palumbo has been litigating car accident cases for around 30 years now.
+Wendy Doyle-Palumbo, Esq. has been litigating Florida car accident cases for around 30 years now.